dominodatalab/domino-blueprints/triton-based-inference/README.md

 ```
 #### Post Helm Install

+This step requires Domsed to be installed.
+You will find the installation instructions at the following [link](https://github.com/dominodatalab/domino-field-solutions-installations/tree/main/domsed)

 Once the installation is complete apply the [mutation](mutations/mutation.yaml) in the folder.
 The mutation will apply an AWS Role
 for the prod-deployer role so that this  prod-deployer can directly read the Domino blobs S3 bucket.
 The assumption here is  that a k8s
 service account with name `jane-admin` exists in the `domino-compute` namespace.